dvwhite/react-algolia-search/README.md

 ## Functionality

-The app contains the App, SearchForm, Card and CardList components.
-It allows the user to enter text in the input of the SearchForm and it returns and displays search results from the Hacker News Algolia API.
+The app contains the App, SearchForm, Navbar and SearchForm, StoryList and Story components.
+The app allows the user to enter text in the input of the SearchForm and it returns and displays search results from the Hacker News Algolia API.

 ## Installation Instructions